jondgoodwin/progling/content/post/rise-of-type-theory.md

 2010 [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)) (Hoare et al)
-An increasingly popular and safe systems language that heavily leverages linear logic, lifetimes, and fearless concurrency.
+An increasingly popular and safe systems language that heavily leverages affine logic (a variant of linear logic), lifetimes, and fearless concurrency.

 2012 *Practical Foundations for Programming Languages* (Harper).
 Another highly-recommended textbook that not only deeply covers type systems,